32 Ways To Save Money on Your Utility Bills

 Save on Electricity

 - Unplug small appliances and electronics when not in use, or put them on a power strip that you turn off.
-When your TV is “off,” it still uses energy so that the remote control will work.
+When your TV is “off,” it still uses energy, so the remote control will work.

 - Turn off lights in rooms that aren’t being used.